 The Champagne Bottles and The Over-The-Top Ice Cream Cone

-Well, that decision was easy.
-Every Fiesta party and every Duchess party (even when it's a brunch) has an open bar.
-It’s Fiesta y’all.
-The word Fiesta literally means “Party,” and when Texans decide to do something, they do it up BIG.
+Every Fiesta party and every Duchess party has an open bar.
+The word Fiesta means “Party,” and when Texans decide to do something, they do it BIG.
 This also includes their buffets.
-At most Fiesta parties, there are so many buffets, I don’t even end up getting to half of them.
-Like the man in the painting, you wind up double fisting drinks and plates and whatever else you can carry back to an open seat so that you can scarf down some fuel before you hit the dance floor again.
+Like the man in the painting, you wind up carrying as many drinks and plates as you can so that you can quickly refuel and hit the dance floor again.

 The Flying Attack Rooster

-Even though I was out of town at the time, I heard about this one Duchess who had a party where the theme was Jungle Safari… or maybe it was just a Zoo theme?
-I am not really sure.
-But, I heard all about it when I got home.
-She had live monkeys, koalas, exotic birds and other strange furry creatures for her guests to be able to interact with and take photos with.
-Weeeellll, keeping in mind this was all happening at a black-tie party, one can see how theses interactions were bound to lead to some chaos, …. while one of the girls was trying to take a photo with one of the monkeys, it started jumping on her head and pulling her hair (not to mention, it maaay have peed on her dress) … So my point in adding a flying attack rooster into the painting is that sometimes these parties skirt the line between extravagant and chaos, and well … sometimes chaos happens.
+One Duchess who had a party where the theme was Jungle Safari… She had live monkeys, koalas, exotic birds and other strange furry creatures for her guests to be able to interact with and take photos with.
+One of the stories I heard was that while one of the girls was trying to take a photo with one of the monkeys, it started jumping on her head and pulling her hair … So I added the flying attack rooster to show that sometimes these parties skirt the line between extravagant and chaos.

 I hope you enjoyed getting to learn more about what inspired this painting and how it all came together.
 To learn more about my process, continue to read my blogs or visit my Videos page where you can watch “Behind the Scenes” videos of me painting.
 To learn more about me as an artist, go to my About the Artist page, which has my Artist’s Statement and Bio.
 If you would like to stay up to date on all my current projects and events, follow my Instagram page @vchampionart and my Facebook page www.facebook.com/VC.Art.